Staycationing This Summer? What to Do With the Kids

-And you don’t have to be an artistic genius yourself to have fun with these sessions, as a huge part of arts & crafts is just experimenting and enjoying the process of creation, rather than placing too much emphasis on the actual end result.
-So get the paints out, and get those hands dirty, the children will massively appreciate it!
+And you don’t have to be an artistic genius yourself to have fun with these sessions, as a huge part of arts & crafts is just experimenting and enjoying the creation process, rather than placing too much emphasis on the actual end result.
+So get the paints out, and get those hands dirty.
+The children will massively appreciate it!

 Explore the Wonders of the Natural World

-Lockdown was a stressful and uncertain time, there is no question about that, however one small positive from everything was that many people ended up rekindling a relationship with the natural world.
-This is all but lost in many parts of modern life, especially with those of us who live in intensely urban city centres.
+Lockdown was a stressful and uncertain time.
+There is no question about that.
+However, one small positive from everything was that many people rekindled a relationship with the natural world.
+This is all but lost in many parts of modern life, especially those of us who live in intensely urban city centres.
 The health benefits of the natural world are well documented by now, and the future of the human race also depends, in part, on our insistence on teaching the younger generation about the environment.

-With so many people staycationing this summer it is the perfect time to explore some of the world’s amazing natural wonders, and the good thing about this is that there are plenty of localised areas where this is possible.
-If you are lucky enough to live near a large forest or park the world is your oyster, and the kids will love the sense of adventure.
+With so many people staycationing this summer, it is the perfect time to explore some of the world’s amazing natural wonders.
+The good thing about this is that there are plenty of localised areas where this is possible.
+So if you are lucky enough to live near a large forest or park, the world is your oyster, and the kids will love the sense of adventure.

 Catch up on Missed School Work

-Okay, this isn’t something that your kids are going to be especially happy about now, but they will massively appreciate it when they grow older.
-School children across the world have missed several months of education now, so it is essential that parents also push them to catch up on missed school work from time to time.
+Okay, this isn’t something that your kids will be especially happy about now, but they will massively appreciate it when they grow older.
+Schoolchildren worldwide have missed several months of education now, so it is essential that parents also push them to catch up on missed school work from time to time.

 Learn a New Language Together

-Several studies over the years have shown that children find it a whole lot easier to learn new languages in relation to adults, so now is the perfect time to try and learn a new language with your children.
-The benefits to being bi-lingual are numerous, and the process of learning a new language complete with different grammatical structures and pronunciations has also been proven to have immensely positive affects on kids’ brains as a whole.
+Several studies have shown that children find it a whole lot easier to learn new languages than adults, so now is the perfect time to try and learn a new language with your children.
+The benefits to being bi-lingual are numerous, and the process of learning a new language complete with different grammatical structures and pronunciations has also been proven to have immensely positive effects on kids’ brains as a whole.